True or False: A criminal hacker’s only means of obtaining your sensitive information is by hacking into your computer and stealing what they need.

 And, like it or not - it’s easier to deceive a person than it is to hack into their computer.

-So with that in mind, we're breaking down the top 11 types of hacking attacks that you need to protect yourself from.
+So with that in mind, we're breaking down the top 11 types of hacking techniques that you need to protect yourself from.

 People who are looking to steal your information are not going to do so blatantly.